 Introduction Archbald, Pennsylvania

 Archbald, Pennsylvania, in Lackawanna county, is 8 miles NE of Scranton, Pennsylvania (center to center) and 88 miles NW of Newark, New Jersey.
-The town, which is conveniently located inside the Scranton - - Wilkes - Barre - - Hazleton metropolitan area, has an estimated 6,220 residents.
+The town is conveniently located inside the Scranton - - Wilkes - Barre - - Hazleton metropolitan area.

 The first European settlers in the region were the Irish Catholics who came from Ireland in 1845 driven by the potato famine.
 The Archbald Borough area, formerly known as White Oak Run, was given its present name in 1876 and was named after James Archbald who worked as an engineer with the Delaware and Hudson Canal Company.
 In 1877, Archbald was incorporated from the Blakely Township.